Masalit people: Culture

+The Masalit are Muslim and their religious practices incorporate traditional beliefs and customs.
+Islam first appeared in the area around the 17th century with the arrival of wandering Muslim mystics.

 Genetics

+Maternally, the Masalit entirely belong to African-based derivatives of the macrohaplogroup L according to Hassan (2010).
+Of these mtDNA clades, the L0a1 (14.6%) and L1c (12.2%) lineages are most frequent.

 According to Hassan et al. (2008), around 71.9% of Masalit are carriers of the E1b1b paternal haplogroup.
 Of these, 73.9% bear the V32 subclade.
 Approximately 6.3% also belong to the haplogroup J1.
 This points to significant patrilineal gene flow from neighbouring Afro-Asiatic-speaking populations.
 The remaining Masalit are primarily carriers of the A3b2 lineage (18.8%), which is instead common among Nilotes.

-Maternally, the Masalit entirely belong to African-based derivatives of the macrohaplogroup L according to Hassan (2010).
-Of these mtDNA clades, the L0a1 (14.6%) and L1c (12.2%) lineages are most frequent.
 This altogether suggests that the genetic introgression into the Masalit's ancestral population was asymmetrical, occurring primarily through Afro-Asiatic-speaking males rather than females.